mikechase3/notebook.mchase.me/development/apples-ecosystem/ios-and-swift/swift-cheat-sheet-1.md

 Work I created and comments I added are placed in hints that look like these.
 {% endhint %}

-See also: Ray Wenderlich [Cheat Sheet](https://koenig-media.raywenderlich.com/uploads/2019/11/RW-Swift-5.1-Cheatsheet-1.0.1.pdf) if you're looking for something even more condensed.&#x20;
+See also: Ray Wenderlich [Cheat Sheet](https://koenig-media.raywenderlich.com/uploads/2019/11/RW-Swift-5.1-Cheatsheet-1.0.1.pdf) if you're looking for something even more condensed.

 ## Variables